On Translation: How to work with a freelance translator

 Don’t leave without exchanging your contacts.
 After all the previous aspects are established and everyone is ready for the work, it’s important to exchange your contacts now.

-Even though, the work of translator is to translate and the work of client to wait to see the final results, it’s important to stay in touch meanwhile.
+Even though the work of the translator is to translate and the work of the client is to wait to see the final results, it’s important to stay in touch meanwhile.
 Communication, at the beginning of the work, is as important as in the process of it.
-Leave your email address, or skype, or any social media and please, be cooperative to answer as soon as it gets possible.
+Leave your email address, Skype, or any social media, and please be cooperative and answer as soon as possible.

 And remember,